modin-project/modin/docs/getting_started/quickstart.rst

 Faster ``apply`` over a single column
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The performance benefits of Modin becomes aparent when we operate on large
+The performance benefits of Modin becomes apparent when we operate on large
 gigabyte-scale datasets.
 For example, let's say that we want to round up the number
 across a single column via the ``apply`` operation.